Video Game: MindJack

 - Mind-Control Device: Allowing the player to jack into the minds of the enemies, and civilians.

 - Plot-Induced Stupidity: Despite mind-hacking and mind-slaving several enemies for several hours, when Weiss talks about mind-hacking in a cutscene Jim acts like this was the first time he ever heard of it.
 As Zero Punctuation correctly guessed, this is actually a plot point.
+It's not Jim who's doing the hacking, it's Andrew Gardener's ghost

 - Shoot Out the Lock: Several times in the story, whenever Jim and Becky come across a digital door switch they can't hack, they put a bullet into it and the door magically opens or closes depending on the situation.